rust-lang/book/src/ch19-01-unsafe-rust.md

 ### Implementing an Unsafe Trait

-Another use case for `unsafe` is implementing an unsafe trait.
+We can use `unsafe` to implement an unsafe trait.
 A trait is unsafe when at least one of its methods has some invariant that the compiler can’t verify.
-We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait` and marking the implementation of the trait as `unsafe` too, as shown in Listing 19-11.
+We declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait` and marking the implementation of the trait as `unsafe` too, as shown in Listing 19-11.

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-11/src/main.rs}}